 One of the biggest opportunities lies with new apartment buildings, and there is a proven technology which can satisfy both of the points made above; heat pumps.

 Compatible with decentralised systems, capable of maximising renewable energy and with an innovative new approach, heat pumps could present the ideal solution for many of the UK’s numerous new apartment buildings.
-And that could be good news for those electrical contractors already working with renewable heating technologies – or indeed those looking to open up new business opportunities by doing so.
+And that could be good news for those building designers already working with renewable heating technologies – or indeed those looking to open up new business opportunities by doing so.